A relationship begun nearly half a century ago is still going strong.

 Moving the total past the $50 million mark this year is over $1M in funding from the charity – the largest in Kentuckiana – to support programs in pediatric forensic medicine, neuro-recovery and cancer research along with the Center for Women & Infants at UofL Hospital.

 The support is as important to UofL for its consistency as much the dollars donated, said UofL Vice President for Advancement Jasmine Farrier.
 “All philanthropic gifts are impactful, but this level of extraordinary support given consistently over decades is truly transformational,” Farrier said.
-“We are so fortunate to have Kosair Charities’ commitment to our children’s health programs.”
+“We are so fortunate to have Kosair for Kids’ commitment to our children’s health programs.”